nishant-d/devtron-documentation/content/global_configurations/user_access/_index.md

 &nbsp;&nbsp;

-Once you have configured all the required permissions for the users, Click on `Save`.
+Click on `Save`, once you have configured all the required permissions for the users.

+### 3. Edit User Permissions

+You can edit the user permissions, by clicking on the `downward arrow`.

+&nbsp;&nbsp;

+{{< figure src="../../edit1.jpg" height="400px">}}

+&nbsp;

+Then you can edit the user permissions here.

+&nbsp;&nbsp;

+{{< figure src="../../edit2.jpg" height="750px">}}

+&nbsp;&nbsp;

+After you have done editing the user permissions.
+Click on `Save`.

+If you want to delete the user/users with particular permissions.
+Click on `Delete`.

-## **Groups**
+## Groups

-The advantage of the groups is to define a set of privileges like create, edit or delete for the given set of resources that can be shared among the users within the group.
+The advantage of the groups is to define a set of privileges like create, edit, or delete for the given set of resources that can be shared among the users within the group.
 Users can be added to an existing group to utilize the privileges that it grants.
+You can select the group which you are creating in the `Group permissions` section inside `Add users`.

-### **1. Add new Group**
+### 1. Add new Group

 Click on `Add Group`, to create a new group.

 &nbsp;&nbsp;